16 Mar I-CARE

 Recruitment to date

-As of July 2017 I-CARE has recruited over 5000 patients across 15 countries.
-Here in Ireland we have recruited 270 patients, 65% of our target.
+As of May 2022 I-CARE has recruited over 10,000 patients across 15 countries.
+Here in Ireland we have recruited 273 patients, 66% of our target.
+March 31st 2022 marked the end of the study with the last patient finishing the study on the 16th of May 2022.

 STEIG: Stelara Treatment Effectiveness in Irish Gastroenterology